mathias31415/igus_rebel_on_sew_agv/README.md

 ```

 ### 6. Turn off the AGV and the robot
-1. Press the robot emergency stop to remove the 24V power supply from the robot (the logic voltage remains).
+1. Press the robot emergency stop to cut the 24V power supply from the robot (the logic voltage remains).
 2. Turn off the robot main switch.
 3. Push the AGV emergency stop.
 4. Turn off the AGV by pressing and holding the green and blue buttons for a few seconds.